autonomous019/entanglement-medicine/README.md

 • Montagnier L., Lavallee C., Aissa J. Patent US 0,024,701 A1.
 General procedure for the identification of DNA sequences generating electromagnetic signals in biological fluids and tissues, 2012.

-• B.P.
-Surinov, K.G.
-Hachumova, E.P.
-Germanov.
-Modification of biological activity of water on the basis of energy-information technologies: experiments with immunomodulating agents.
+• Surinov, B., Hachumova, K.,  Germanov, E., Fedorenko, A. Modification of biological activity of water on the basis of energy-information technologies: experiments with immunomodulating agents.
 International Research Journal, 4(11(3)):77–79, 2013.

-• K.G.
-Hachumova, B.P.
-Surinov, V.L.
-Voeikov, E.P.
-Germanov, A.A.
-Fedorenko.
-Technologies that make a challenge to modern thinking: transferring the properties of medications through communication lines.
+• Surinov, B., Hachumova, K.,  Germanov, E., Fedorenko, A. Technologies that make a challenge to modern thinking: transferring the properties of medications through communication lines.
 IJUS (Rus), 2(5):108–117, 2014.

 • Del Giudice E, Preparata G, Vitiello G. Water as a free electric dipole laser.
 Phys Rev Lett 1988;61:1085–1088.